-I work with people that are mentally retarded and am looking for simple to hard crafts intended for them.
+I work with people that are mentally disabled and am looking for simple to hard crafts intended for them.
 Does any one know of a website that may be available out there to help me?

 I also work with mentally challenged individuals.
 I have used several sources for my craft ideas.
 Thrifty fun has been a big help.
 Also I use www.familyfun.com, www.kaboose.com, Pac O Fun magazine, and look at Oriental Trader's catalog.
 Often I take an idea and change it to meet the abilities of my students.